 Spending a considerable amount of time at a desk or computer can lead to poor posture, causing tightness of the neck, shoulder and low back muscles, as well as headaches and pain.
 Repetitive strain injuries such as tennis elbow and wrist tendonitis may also develop as a result of excessive keyboard entry or use of the mouse.
 Lower back problems can develop from excessive sitting, standing, bending or lifting.

-Your Health Partners physio can teach you exercises to alleviate and manage your symptoms and provide appropriate therapy to release tight muscles or stiff joints.
+Your Health Partners physiotherapist can teach you exercises to alleviate and manage your symptoms and provide appropriate therapy to release tight muscles or stiff joints.

 “Correct ergonomics is very important in reducing or minimising office injuries,” Jamie says.
 “It is advisable to have your workstation assessed for acceptable heights and distances between objects.”

-A paediatric physio can identify developmental delay in children.
+A paediatric physiotherapist can identify developmental delay in children.
 An appropriate program will be provided to address any weaknesses or deficiencies.

-Asthma, chronic obstructive pulmonary disease or other breathing issues can be managed with the help of your physio.
+Asthma, chronic obstructive pulmonary disease or other breathing issues can be managed with the help of your physiotherapist.
 They can help you with techniques to ease symptoms.